-The MCJC board meets monthly at 5:00 PM, these days on ZOOM.
-The October meeting will take place on Wednesday, the 13th.
-If you wish to attend part of the meetings, please contact board member Susan Tubbesing at 962-0565, or firstname.lastname@example.org, and efforts will be made to patch you in.
+The MCJC board meets monthly at 5:45 PM in the shul.
+The October meeting will take place on Tuesday, October 11th at 5:45 PM.
+If you wish to attend part of the meeting, please contact board member Susan Tubbesing at (707) 962-0565, or firstname.lastname@example.org, and she will give you directions.

 Newsletter Thank You

 Thanks again to Kath Disney Nilson and Steve Nilson for preparing the September Megillah for mailing.
 If you found a bird feather in your newsletter, I hope you saved it for future use.
 Volunteer for a future folding, stamping, and mailing project, and you can do it in about two hours.
 Such a mitzvah!
 Please contact Sarah Nathe at 962-0565 or email@example.com

 The MCJC Megillah is available in a format suitable for online viewing.
 The format will adapt itself to any screen size, including smartphones.
 It can be use with adptive technolgies for those who may have be vision impaired It is posted on the MCJC website on the newsletter page https://www.mcjc.org/newsletter.